Fillipe-Albuquerque-Moreira-Dos-Santos/crud-php-senac/README.md

 ## Em mautenção

-## Coloquem aqui as mudanças que estãos endo feitas no CRUD
+## Coloquem aqui as mudanças que estão sendo feitas no CRUD